szelongq/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The user interface is designed such that it should be able to comfortably fit the information of at least 50 employees.
+4. User interface should be able to comfortably fit the information of at least 50 employees.
-5. The application should be usable offline.
+5. Should be usable offline.
-6. The application should respond within 2 seconds within the users’ command.
+6. Should respond within 2 seconds within the users’ command.
-7. The application should only allow authorized personnel to have access to the application’s data.
+7. Should only allow authorized personnel to have access to the application’s data.
-8. The application should secure any files it produces.
+8. Should secure any files it produces.

 ### Glossary